Top Sites in Lisbon: 2025 Travel Guide

 Lisbon’s oldest church, with Romanesque bones and Gothic spirit, is a place where candles flicker and walls whisper centuries.
 It’s both fortress and sanctuary, grounded and graceful.

-Soverra Note: Listen for the bells.
+Soverra Tip: Listen for the bells.
 They remind you where you are—and when.

 Lisbon’s historic tram glides past the centuries-old Sé Cathedral, a striking blend of Romanesque architecture and everyday city life.